 Animal Hall and the Connecticut Birds of Prey Exhibit here at Earthplace provide our community with educational animal programs and experiences focused on natural history, care, and appreciation.
 Earthplace is home to more than 50 animals.
 Most have injuries that prevent them from surviving on their own in the wild.
-Here are a few of them:
+Here are some of our animals:

 In 2007, Sonar was discovered in an auto repair shop in northern Connecticut with a fractured shoulder.
 Unfortunately, this means […]